Frederick William von Kleist: Military career

 On 19 September 1757, while patrolling with a Szekely battalion near Gotha, Kleist distinguished himself: the approaching imperial and French armies outnumbered the Prussians holding Erfurt and the Prussians evacuated the city before the Austrians arrived.
 The Prussian force, under the overall command of James Keith and locally by Friedrich Wilhelm von Seydlitz, managed to retake Erfurt three days later.
 He received the Order Pour le Mérite.

-In 1759, Kleist became chief of Regiment Szekely, also called the Greens (due to the dominant color of their uniforms), a position he held until his death; hence forth he was also known as Green Kleist.
-In 1760 Kleist was promoted to the rank of colonel.
+In 1759, Kleist became chief of Regiment Szekely, also called the Greens (due to the dominant color of their uniforms), a position he held until his death; henceforth he was also known as Green Kleist.
+In 1760, Kleist was promoted to the rank of colonel.
 On 15 August 1760, the Kleist Hussars played an essential role in the Battle of Leignitz.
 At a point when the outcome was in the balance, 14 full squadrons of Kleist cavalry hit the enemy cavalry; the latter fled and the Prussians took the battlefield.

 In early 1761, Kleist was appointed to lead a Freikorps, or an independent corps, with which he achieved some of his greatest successes.
 The Freikorps consisted of 22 squadrons of hussars and dragoons, including the so-called "Croatian Battalion", and a Fußjägerkorps (comparable to light infantry).
 With his Freikorps, he was dispatched again toward Erfurt, this time arriving on 24 February.
-The city's gates were closed and the citizens on alert.
+The city's gates were closed and the citizens were on alert.
 Kleist appeared with 200 hussars, demanding entrance; another battalion arrived a short time later.
-Capitulation terms were arranged, the city paid 150,000 thalers to get rid of the invaders.
+Capitulation terms were arranged and the city paid 150,000 thalers to get rid of the invaders.
 Kleist took the money and pressed toward Gotha, then to Hunfeld and then to Fulda.
 The punitive and profitable expedition ended soon, though.
 As the Austrians began to consolidate their forces, the Prussians retired out of range.
-In 1762 Kleist was promoted to major general.
+In 1762, Kleist was promoted to major general.